Anonymous-Authors-CMG/The-Reason-Matters-Enhancing-the-Rationale-of-Generated-Commit-Messages-via-Issue-Driven-RAG/README.md

 ### 2. `model/` - Models Directory

 Contains all models used in our research.
+Hyperparameters settings can be seen at [utils.config](utils/config.py).

 #### 2.1 `model/TransR.py` - Graph Embedding Model